(For those who have read this before, I make no apologies. It deserves another airing! Enjoy. )

 The three horses were still tethered to the tree, and Charley was not in the least interested in them!
 But this was to change, if he only knew.

-The sun was begining to settle into the western sky, its need to lower itself into the sea, it seemed, was urgent.
-But Charley wasnt aware of this, the horses were!
+The sun was beginning to settle into the western sky, its need to lower itself into the sea, it seemed, was urgent.
+But Charley was`nt aware of this, the horses were!
 They were restless, pawing at the newly turned earth, and snorting.
 The last glimpses of the evening sun and its rays were dipping below the horizon.

 The following day, Mrs Hardy, a lady of substantial proportions, and of florid face, visited.
 It was she who had called the authorities, it was her vomit on the drive.
 The local bobby, was in attendance, and was in the process of asking for assistance from the Murder Squad, when Mrs Hardy, asked, "So what do we do with those horses, they`ve been tied to that tree all night!"

-One of the horses was pawing the ground, it seemed to be trying to remove something from its hoof, a gelatinous orb, lay on the earth.
+One of the horses was pawing the ground, it seemed to be trying to remove something from its hoof, a gelatinous slightly squashed human eye, lay on the earth.